mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

 We can now recursively iterate over the children of each layer just as PyTorch does.
 This requirement is why we have the #[derive(<...>, ModuleParse)] and the #[module] before each field that in PyTorch has inherited from nn.Module.

 ### Optional Named Arguments - aka kwargs
 Rust has no named optional arguments the way that Python, Ocaml, and numerous other languages do.
-The Rust community admits that it would be desirable to have this but there is no consensus on the "right" way to support this.
-For functions that take a very large number of arguments there is an intermediate solution to this.
-For a function Foo we can define a FooArgs that is mostly initialized automotically.
+Some on #rust say that it would be desirable to have this but there is no consensus on the "right" way to support this.
+However, there is the [builder pattern](https://aturon.github.io/ownership/builders.html) that we see used for the convolutional and fully connected layers.

-    fn Foo(args: FooArgs) {<...>}

-    struct FooArgs {
-        field0: i32,
-        field1: u32,
-        <...>
-        fieldN: Bar,
-    }

-    impl Default for FooArgs {
-        fn default() -> Self {
-            FooArgs {
-                field0: -1,
-                field1: 2,
-                <...>
-                fieldN: Bar::new(),
-            }
-        }
-    }

-    pub fn main() {
-        Foo( FooArgs {field1: 30, ... } );
-        <...>
-    }

-The ellipses indicate that the remaining fields should be initialized with their default values.
-For functions with only one or two optional fields it's probably still more succinct to simply require the caller to pass the default value - as was the case of the argument to Dropout2d and the third argument to Linear().

 ### Rust insists that mutable references be unique
-The memory management and memory safety guarantees in Rust can only be automically enforced by rustc's borrow checker by restricting code to the use of one mutable reference at a time.
-This meant that the naive initial implementation of directly storing references to the individual fields would not actually compile and we need to resort to unsafe code to achieve this.
+By design Rust limits the user to one mutable reference at a time if one is not using additional protections.
+This meant that the naive initial implementation of directly storing references to the individual fields would not actually compile.
+We need to either resort to unsafe code to achieve this or implement the iterator by storing just the names of fields and generating a separate function with a match statement to return a field given a string.
 This is why we coerce the module to a *\*mut* with its *as_mut_ptr* method.
 In order to hide this from client code we implement a custom iterator that functions as a wrapper to map the *\*mut* back to *&mut*.

     pub struct PtrIterMut<'a, T: 'a> {
         mod_iter: hash_map::IterMut<'a, &'a str, *mut T>,